DavidWells/davidwells.io-v1/content/blog/2019-07-16-serverless-function-auth-strategies.md

 Similar to custom authorizers, you can verify requests at the proxy level.

-This works in [Netlify](https://www.netlify.com/docs/redirects/#role-based-redirect-rules) by checking for an http only secure cookie.
+This works in [Netlify](https://www.netlify.com/docs/redirects/#role-based-redirect-rules) by checking for an HTTP only secure cookie.

-If the `nf_jwt` cookie exists in the request headers, Netlify will deserialize it and pass it into the context object of the lambda function
+If the `nf_jwt` cookie exists in the request headers, Netlify will deserialize it and pass it into the context object of the lambda function.

-If the cookie is no valid, you can send the request to a non authorized endpoint (http code X)
+If the cookie is no valid, you can send the request to a non-authorized endpoint (HTTP code X)

 ```
 # If visitor has 'nf_jwt' with role set, let them see site.